symfony/symfony-docs/messenger.rst

 ------------------

 Once your messages have been routed, you will like to consume your messages in most of the cases.
-Do to so, you can use the ``messenger:consume-messages`` command like this:
+To do so, you can use the ``messenger:consume-messages`` command like this:

 .. code-block:: terminal